Why high-intensity training is better

 acidic H+ ion that is the bad guy, interfering with force production in the

-lactate in the blood is not bad in itself: it is simply an indicator that a lot
+lactate in the blood is not wrong in itself: it is merely an indicator that a lot

 levels of lactic acid helps the body get used to the increase in H+ in the